Sigismund I the Old: Early life and coronation

-The son of King Casimir IV Jagiellon and Elisabeth Habsburg of Austria, Sigismund followed his brothers John Albert and Alexander to the Polish throne.
+Sigismund was the son of King Casimir IV Jagiellon and Elisabeth Habsburg of Austria.
+He followed his brothers John Albert and Alexander to the Polish throne.
 Their eldest brother Vladislaus became king of Bohemia, Hungary, and Croatia.
-Sigismund was christened as the namesake of his Habsburg maternal great-grandfather, Holy Roman Emperor Sigismund.
+Sigismund was christened as the namesake of his maternal great-grandfather, Holy Roman Emperor Sigismund.

 When Casimir died in 1492, Sigismund was his only son without any titles or land.
-From 1495 to 1496, he petitioned his brother Alexander to provide him with land, and Elisabeth Habsburg attempted to install him on the Austrian throne.
+From 1495 to 1496, he petitioned his brother Alexander to provide him with land, and Elisabeth of Austria attempted to install him on the Austrian throne.
 Both efforts failed.
 In 1497, King John I Albert, his older brother, led an invasion of Moldavia that was intended to place Sigismund on its throne.
 This, too, was a disastrous failure.
 Finally, his eldest brother Vladislaus II, King of Bohemia and Hungary, granted him the duchies of Głogów (1499) and Opava (1501), and in 1504 Sigismund became governor of Silesia and Lower Lusatia.

 John I Albert died suddenly in 1501, and was succeeded by Alexander I, who died in 1506.
 After his death, Sigismund arrived in Vilnius, where he was elected by the Lithuanian Ducal Council on 13 September 1506 as Grand Duke of Lithuania, contrary to the Union of Mielnik (1501), which proposed a joint Polish-Lithuanian election of a monarch.
 On 8 December 1506, during the session of the Polish Senate in Piotrków, Sigismund was elected King of Poland.
 He arrived in Kraków on 20 January 1507 and was crowned four days later in Wawel Cathedral by Primate Andrzej Boryszewski.